Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Configuring service clients

-`System.ClientModel`-based clients provide a constructor that takes a service endpoint and a credential used to authenticate with the service.
-They also provide a constructor overload that takes an endpoint, a credential, and an instance of `ClientPipelineOptions` that can be used to configure the pipeline the client uses to send and receive HTTP requests and responses.
+`System.ClientModel`-based clients, or **service clients**, provide a constructor that takes a service endpoint and a credential used to authenticate with the service.
+They also provide a constructor overload that takes an endpoint, a credential, and an instance of `ClientPipelineOptions`.

-`ClientPipelineOptions` allows overriding default client values for things like the network timeout used when sending a request or the maximum number of retries to send when a request fails.
+Passing `ClientPipelineOptions` when a client is created will configure the pipeline that the client uses to send and receive HTTP requests and responses.
+Client pipeline options can be used to override default values such as the network timeout used to send or retry a request.

 ```C# Snippet:ClientModelConfigurationReadme
 MapsClientOptions options = new()